 Also during the IGF 2019 was launched the 2019 GISwatch Report – “Artificial intelligence: Human rights, social justice and development” – with a contribution of Joana Varon and Paz Peña, authors of the article “Decolonising AI: A transfeminist approach to data and social justice”.

-One of the greatest moments of the IGF 2019 were an APC side event, where the Brazilian indigenous leader Vandria Borari brought some insights about the environmental impacts of information and communication technologies inspired by her reality in Pará.
-Alongside with Borari was Camila Nóbrega, from Intervozes, and Joana Varon from Coding Rights.
+One of the greatest moments of the IGF 2019 was an APC side event, where the Brazilian indigenous leader Vandria Borari and journalist and researcher Camila Nobrega, from Intervozes, brought some insights about networks of journalists and local communicators to denounce extraction and the impacts of information and communication technologies, inspired by the reality in Pará.
+The talk was organized by Intervozes.
+Joana Varon from Coding Rights gave a hand with simultaneous translation.